supakeen/supakeen.com-weblog-source/content/python-dangers-in-stdlib.rst

     # b'foo\nhello\n'

 The above shows a mismatch between what shlex thinks are separators for a shell and what the actual outcome is.
-Someone slightly familiar with shlex might assume that a shlex split always makes sure only a single argument is possible.
+Someone less familiar with shlex might assume that a shlex split always makes sure only a single argument is possible.

 shlex can give a false sense of security if you are not absolutely certain you know how shells work and what is in your input.
-Since you can never be certain of the latter you should prefer to work around having to use it.
+Since you can never be certain of the latter, you should prefer to work around having to use it.

 re
 --